Coolbellup

 Coolbellup features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 64.4% of all households, including 25.7% couples with children, 24.4% couples without children, and 13.0% single parent families.
-Non-family households constitute the remaining 35.6%, with lone person households making up 31.3% and group households comprising 4.4%.
+Family households account for 64.4 percent of all households, including 25.7 percent couples with children, 24.4 percent couples without children, and 13.0 percent single parent families.
+Non-family households make up the remaining 35.6 percent, with lone person households at 31.3 percent and group households comprising 4.4 percent of the total.
 The median household size is 2.3 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households